zahndy/ResoHB/README.md

 # ResoHB
 Client that sends your heartbeat to a websocket server (WebSocketForNeos) which can then be connected to from Resonite over localhost.
-This is a drop-in replacement for LynxVR
+This is a drop-in replacement for LynxVR.

 setup:
 - adb pair the watch
 - install the app with adb install ResoHBS.apk